NASC has presented stakeholders with a 5 year Strategic Plan Document which it wants to use in revitalizing the seed sub-sector in Nigeria.

 7.0 QUALIFICATIONS.

-The Consultant is expected to provide different skills but the minimum competencies to be
+The Consultant is expected to provide different skills but the minimum

 provided by the team together must include: